photo_2023-03-29_22-40-01 (2).jpg

 Help save one of the rarest horse breeds in the world:

-the Kyrgyz Chaar Appaloosa.
+the Kyrgyz Chaar Horse

 A Kyrgz woman in a traditional blue dress embraces a white horse with brown spots, both with closed eyes and appearing content, against a dark background.